-Businesses of all types commonly make the mistake of spending too much money, time, and effort creating an 'appealing website' from a subjective, human eyes point of view; while neglecting to ensure that it is also created in a manner that is appealing to search engines; using fundamentals of best practice in search engine optimization (SEO); which is necessary to ensure that human eyes can ultimately find the website and in turn, appreciate its visual appeal.
+Businesses of all types commonly make the mistake of spending too much money, time, and effort creating an 'appealing website' from a subjective, human eyeballs point of view; while neglecting to ensure that the website is first created to appeal to search engines; using fundamentals of best practice in search engine optimization (SEO); which is necessary to ensure that human eyeballs ultimately find the website, and in turn, may appreciate any subjective appeal.

 Said another way; in the web world, a primary focus on having the 'prettiest' business website as the ultimate goal, almost always results in lots of missed business opportunities.
 Websites that are arguably the 'prettiest', typically omit the very things that otherwise make a big positive impact upon Google, among other search engines.
 Website development and SEO involves a vast array of technical factors including foremost: quality text content specific to the business subject matter.